machiavellai/images_cms/DEMO.md

+# Schema errors

+There were errors while attempting to compile the configuration of your Sanity Studio Schema types.

+## Document type "galleryImage"

+Path: galleryImage:document → fields → uploadedBy:reference → to → <unnamed_type_@_index_0>:user
+Error: Unknown type: user.

 # Demo Script — images_cms

 This document is a concise, shareable step-by-step demo script you can use when presenting the `images_cms` application.
 It includes quick-start steps, an ordered walkthrough of the UI, places to capture screenshots, and a short checklist you can follow during a live demo.